nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 :warning: **Warning:**

-Deleting your account means all the data on entries in the account is lost as well.
+Deleting your account means all the data of the entries in the account is lost as well.
 Also, deleting is an irreversible action and cannot be undone.
 Do delete your account with caution!

 </div>